Tylerc230/deoplete-swift/README.md

 # deoplete-swift

-Adds auto-complete support for the Swift programming language to Vim
+Adds auto-complete support for Swift-based Xcode projects to Vim.

 ## Installation

+Install SourceKittenDaemon (deoplete-swift depends on it for completion)

-Using your favorite package manager or whatever (idk, you probably know vim better than I do):
+Using your favorite vim package manager:

 ```
-Plug 'landaire/deoplete-swift'
+" dein
+dein#add('smallfx/deoplete-swift')

+" or neobundle
+NeoBundle 'smallfx/deoplete-swift'

+" et cetera
 ```

 ## Configuration

-Default configuration:

-`let g:deoplete#sources#swift#sourcekittendaemon = ''` location of the `sourcekittendaemon`
-on your system.
-This is optional and will be found in your `$PATH` if not set

-`let g:deoplete#sources#swift#daemon_autostart = 1` - whether or not `sourcekittendaemon`
-should be auto-started
+Configuration is currently limited.

+deoplete-swift expects SourceKittenDaemon to be running on port 8081, properly configured for the project you need completions for.

+Eventually deoplete-swift will auto-run SourceKittenDaemon and be more configurable in general.